MoserMichael/dockerdashphp/notes/notes-talk.md

     ./run-in-docker.sh -r

-  The dashboard is also running inside a docker container, so it is first downloading the image required to create the docker container.
+  The dashboard is also running inside a docker container, so it is first downloading the docker image for this tool.

   This approach has it's limitation - for example you can't use the dashboard to restart the docker engine, as this would kill the container instance that is hosting the web server for the dashbaord.
-  However this approach also has it's advantage - the docker image puts all of the required tools for running the dashboard into one package, and it makes it easier to run the thing.
+  However this approach also has it's advantage - the docker image contains all of the required tools for running the dashboard server, it's all there, ready to run - a convenient form to distribute your software.

-  It also shows a URL for accessing the dashboard, let's put that in a browser:
+  The URL for accessing the dashboard if right there in the console, let's put that in a browser:

 =====